Services & Pricing

 Fundraisers use various techniques with direct mail, including varying the “ask” amounts donations forms and offering premiums as incentives.
 Some incentives are sent with the mailer, others are sent after a donation is made.

-The most common direct mail format used by fundraisers is the so-called letter packages that includes:
+The most common direct mail format used by fundraisers is the so-called letter package that includes:#10 envelope

 Options may include different size envelopes, different levels of personalization and the use of brochures or other inserts.